 The writing camps will not cover writing rules or conventions, or provide individual feedback on writing samples.
 For help with your writing, please schedule an individual appointment by emailing email@example.com.
 We also facilitate support groups to complement the writing camp experience and help you continue on a path of progress.

-*This Fall we are also hosting a special writing retreat with the Sevilleta Field Station.
+*Each semester we also host a writing retreat with the Sevilleta Field Station.
 If you are interested in signing up, please respond on the form, and we will follow up with specific instructions.
-Space is limited, and priority will be given to Biology and related Life/Earth Sciences graduate students!
+Space is limited!

 The Weekend writing camps are hosted online via Zoom, while Weeklong writing camps will be both online and held at the Graduate Support common room.
 To learn how to join Zoom meetings, please view this guide.